nicholaswilde/frame-fi/docs/usage.md

     3. Follow the steps for the first-time Wi-Fi setup using the captive portal.

 !!! warning

-    FTP is an insecure protocol.
-Only use this feature on a trusted network.
+    FTP is an inherently insecure protocol that transmits data, including credentials, in plain text.
+Only use this feature on a trusted, private network.

 ## :inbox_tray: FTP Access
+!!! warning "Insecure Protocol"

 When the device is in **FTP Server Mode**, you can access the microSD card over the network using an FTP client.

 1.  **Switch to FTP Mode:**